msokolik55/SwearingMap-ts-react/README.md

 -   improve center positions of countries in
 -   no wrapping map (only one instance of tiles)
+-   clicking one more time on the same country
 -   submitting new words
 -   sidebar
     -   filter